leoteles77/CIFO/README.md

 The plot_data.py is used to plot the data.

-The experiments.py is where our experiments are done.
+The experiments.py is where our experiments are specified.